b01/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

-Run the following commands from the `jumpbox` machine.
+Run the following commands from any machine.

 List the registered Kubernetes nodes: